smurzz/dream-canvas-project/README.md

 - Explore different features, create images, and manage your account.

 ### Acknowledgments
-Special thanks to the developers of the Stablediffusion API.
+Special thanks to the developers of the StableDiffusionAPI.

 ### Contact
 For any inquiries, please contact [Sofya Murzakova](mailto:murz.sophie@gmail.com).